d-bl/GroundForge-help/docs/Download.md

 ---

-The download icon ![](/GroundForge/images/download.jpg) downloads
+The download icon ![](/GroundForge/images/download.jpg)
+downloads:
 * templates for an [Inkscape plugin](/inkscape-bobbinlace/)
   from the "pattern definition" panel
-* the diagram as scalable images from the other panels
+* the diagram as scalable image from the other panels

 Templates
 ---------